rwndy/course-web-fullstack/chapter-4/part-16/README.md

 ### What is REST

-REpresentational State Transfer (REST) is a one of many archajax javascriptitectural style of an API.
+REpresentational State Transfer (REST) is a one of many architectural style of an API.
 A RESTful API is an application program interface (API) that uses HTTP requests (HTTP verbs) to GET, PUT, POST and DELETE data.

 ![Rest API](./assets/restful.png)